ssanj/babyloncandle/posts/2020-10-23-random-freezing-of-macbook-pro.md

 Quite recently my 2017 MacBook Pro would freeze up for anywhere between five to thirty seconds.
 And what I mean by "freeze up" is that it would not accept any keyboard commands at all.
 I checked to see if the keyboard was working by pressing the `Capslock` button and it was - I could see the `Capslock` light turning on and off.
 Surprisingly I could still move the mouse pointer around the screen but I couldn't click on any of the UIs and make them do anything.

-As you can imagine this was quite frustrating and I was wondering if I should upgrade my `Mojave` to `Big Sur`.
-I had been dreading this upgrade because usually ending breaking something and then I have to waste my time tending to those issues.
+As you can imagine this was quite frustrating and I was wondering if I should upgrade my Macosx from `Mojave` to `Catalina`.
+I had been dreading this upgrade because Apple usually ends up breaking something and then I have to waste my time tending to those issues.

 I also seemed to be able to quite regularly make the system freeze by switching between windows in [Sublime Text](https://www.sublimetext.com/) or moving to another window or typing in the terminal.
 Almost anything really, but nothing conclusive.